Urogynecology &

 What Is Urogynecology?

 Urogynecology is a specialty field of medicine dedicated to the diagnosis and treatment of disorders of the lower urinary tract and pelvic floor.
-Physicians who practice this specialty are obstetrician/gynecologists who have completed further medical training through a fellowship in urogynecology, where they are taught to treat conditions including:
+Physicians who practice this specialty are obstetrician/gynecologists who have completed further medical training through a fellowship in urogynecology.

 • Urinary incontinence, such as: